 It’s 1.30 a.m., and the spirit will take hours to “leave” the body.

 What does possession feel like?
 Yogesh, from the Nalike caste who has been performing for years, said it was like “sleep”.
 “I don’t know for sure.
 It just happens.
 I am only conscious after the kola has ended and the crowd tells me what has happened,” he said.

 Bhootha Kola remains a widely-practised ritual in Tulu Nadu (land of Tulu-speaking people), stretching over south coastal Karnataka and parts of north coastal Kerala.

 Though there is a diversity of more than 40 types of “spirits”, Folklorist K. Chinnappa Gowda says they are all bound by a common origin in the Tulu Paddhana or epics, which narrate tales of heroes, born in poverty, who fought injustice, discrimination and in the end are defeated by an untimely, unnatural death.
-“The spirit does not go to the heavenly abode, and instead acquires godly abilities to defeat the forces of discrimination,” he says.

 While Gowda says there are “some instances” where the control of the deity by an upper-caste landlord is equivalent to control of the lower caste devotees, he does see the ritual, which turns the caste hierarchy upside down, as a form of “catharsis” where the anger can be let out in a ritualised context.
 “It is like a safety valve to prevent caste discrimination outrage from becoming a revolution.”